JohnMoehrke/RelatedPersonConsent/input/pagecontent/index.md

 - policy.uri - would indicate the privacy policy that was presented.
 Usually, the url to the version specific policy
 - provision.type - permit - given there is no way to deny, this would be fixed at permit.
 - provision.agent.reference - would indicate the RelatedPerson resource
+- provision.agent.role - would indicate this agent is delegated authority
+- provision.purpose - would indicate some set of [authorized purposeOfUse](ValueSet-AuthPurposesVS.html)

-In the case where the courts or some actor that is not the Patient is compelling the RelatedPerson relationship, then the Consent.grantor and Consent.grantee.
-To indicate that the Patient is not the one granting the relationship, but rather the guardian or the courts.
+In the case where the courts or some actor that is not the Patient is compelling the RelatedPerson relationship, then the Consent.performer would indicate that the Patient is not the one granting the relationship, but rather the guardian or the courts.

-### using Consent to enable access control
+#### using Consent to enable access control

 One advantage of using a Consent resource as defined here, is that there would be a natural set of provisions in a Consent that would be processable by an Access Control engine that understands Consent.
 This Access Control engine would not need to understand RelatedPerson, other than to know that a given user is a RelatedPerson (vs Patient, Person, Practitioner, etc).
 Thus the Consent.permit rules are used to mediate acces to that Patient's data by that given user.